thin-edge/thin-edge.io_examples/tedge-apk-plugin/README.md

 ## Installation

-* Check out this repo or copy content of the apk file
-* Install perl where since its needed by the plugin, e.g. `apk add perl`
+* Check out this repo or copy content of the apk file ~~* Install perl where since its needed by the plugin, e.g. `apk add perl`~~ Perl not needed anymore, thanks @https://github.com/reubenmiller

 For the plugin to be installed correctly and used by `thin-edge.io`, you need to copy the file `apk` to `thin-edge.io` into the sm-plugins directory.
 You can find that in /etc/tedge/sm-plugins.